ilyashusain/jenkins-dynamic-agents-k8s/README.md

   name: admin-account
 ```

 This is our service account, create it by executing `kubectl apply -f admin-account.yaml`.
-However, at the moment, it has no role attached to it, so it is currently dead.
+However, at the moment, it has no role attached to it, so it is basically dead.
 Let us attach a clusterrole to this service account.
 Run `kubectl get clusterroles` to view the available default roles:

 ```
 NAME                                                                   AGE